neon64/dotfiles/.config/README.md

     $ install_dotfiles

 Also update the git repo location used by the script `~/.config/dotf` to point to wherever you stored the bare dotfiles repository (default is `~/Code/Dotfiles`)

+### In the pipeline - installation script

+I'm currently working on an all in one installation script (for Arch Linux) `~/.config/bin/provision_arch` which should install all required packages for these dotfiles to function correctly.
+More to come...

 ## Keeping track of local changes